canfar/docs/README.md

-# Issues and repositories for CADC
+# Workflow platforms for CADC

-We are investigating possibilities for a single framework for tracking development, software maintenance and project management within CADC, or at least CANFAR.
+We are investigating possibilities for a single framework for software development, user interaction, issue tracking, and project management within CADC, or at least CANFAR.
 We are focusing on 4 popular open frameworks, which all integrate code repository, issue tracking and some kind of project management.
 We focus on the features which are not always available for all:

 * **Grouping**: multiple issues into into one group, and across repositories for iteration planning and releases
 * **Anonymous**: somehow keep a portal for anonymous users who don't like to